dineshkummarc/node-pokemon/README.md

   * XHR with long-polling
   * JSONP polling (for cross-domain)

+###Frontend

+* SASS with SCSS, OOCSS
+* HTML5 Boilerplate
+* CSS3 for drop shadows, transparencies, rounded corners, and animations!

 ## NodeJS Packages

 * npm install express
+* npm install ejs  (possibly swapping this out for YUI as a more comfortable templating engine)
-* npm install socket.io (must be a fixed version of it of 0.5.3 from github -- pst me for help with this)
+* npm install socket.io (must be a fixed version of it of 0.5.3 from github, not npm -- pst me for help with this)

 ## MIT License